openehr-fhir/base-spec/README.md

 # OpenEHR Base IG

-This provides a FHIR based representation of the base OpenEHR reference model.
+This provides a FHIR based representation of the base openEHR reference model.
 This is a technical artifact - it's not something intended for either FHIR or openEHR developer consumption.